djwillia/solo5/uhvf/README.md

 At the moment, uhvf can do the Solo5 hello test and also run the Mirage console test (from mirage-skeleton).

+- need to implement modules: net, blk, gdb (is it finished?)

+- KVM doesn't allow a trap on `rdtsc` but it should if we want to use the same interface for ukvm and uhvf (for e.g., det replay)

+- `uhvf.c` and `ukvm-core.c` share a bunch of code; there should be a common part and a platform specific part at some point.

 Older notes:

 - It looks like the PVCLOCK can be completely removed from the ukvm